bvm-org/bvm/README.md

   *After*: `a, a]`
   *Errors*: Will error if no items on the current operand stack.
   > Clones the item on the top of the stack.
 If the item is a
-  > reference type (i.e. an array, dictionary, code segment or
+  > reference type (i.e. an array (including strings), dictionary,
-  > stack), the value itself is cloned, thus the subsequent two
+  > code segment or stack), the value itself is cloned, thus the
-  > pointers will point at distinct values, containing the same
+  > subsequent two pointers will point at distinct values, containing
-  > values.
-This is in contrast to `DUPLICATE` which will result in
+  > the same values.
+This is in contrast to `DUPLICATE` which will
-  > two pointers pointing at the same value.
-If the value is not a
+  > result in two pointers pointing at the same value.
+If the value is
-  > reference type, then there is no difference between `CLONE` and
+  > not a reference type, then there is no difference between `CLONE`
-  > `DUPLICATE`.
+  > and `DUPLICATE`.
 Note that in the case of a reference value, the
   > cloning is shallow.

 * `UNDEF`